Before your new inventory item can be booked by your customers, you need to create at least one option for it.

 - Deposit is the amount of money the customer needs to pay at the time of booking, and can be either a flat fee or a percentage.
-Flat fees are charged per booking, not per person.
-If you want the customer to pay the full amount up front, you can leave this blank.
+Flat fees are charged per booking, not per person. *If you want the customer to pay the full amount up front, you need to leave this blank.*

 Next, you need to set the pricing for your option.

 You can toggle whether the price level is required or not.
 For example, if at least one adult or one senior ticket must be booked, then the toggle for both the Adult and Senior price tiers should be set to “required.”

-If there are taxes and fees that need to be applied when this option is booked, click Add Line Items.
+If there are taxes and fees that need to be applied to the price when this option is booked, click Add Line Items.
 Here, you can label each line item and add a percentage or flat fee.
-If the line item you’re adding is a tax, make sure to check the box labeled This is a Tax, so it won’t add to other applicable taxes.
+If the line item you’re adding is a tax, make sure to check the box labeled ‘This is a Tax’, so it won’t add to other applicable taxes.
 If you want the fee to be charged for each group member in the booking, check the box labeled Multiply.
-Finally, click Add This Line to save and apply your new line item.

-When you’re satisfied with your option, click Save Changes.
+When you’re finished, click Save Changes.

 From the list of options on the inventory item, click the green gear icon and then click Duplicate Option.
 This will create a copy of the option you just made.
 Click on it to bring up its details, and then click the yellow pencil icon to edit those details.
 Give it a new name—1 p.m., for example—and click Save Changes.
-Finally, click the green cloud icon to publish the option.